Battle of Hyrba: Historical assessment

 The battle was the first major blow to the Medes, as this was the first time in a long time that Media had been defeated in a battle.
 As Cyrus's first victory in the war, it did not go well with Astyages, the king of the Medes.
 It also caused the northern satraps to revolt, and ally their provinces with Persia.
 Years after the war, the Persians and Medes still held a deep appreciation of one another, and some Medes were allowed to become part of the Persian Immortals.
 Since the early 1900s this battle was almost forgotten to history.
 As most of its account comes from fragments, only in the later modern age historians have renewed interest in this (now considered) historic event which changed the ancient world.
-This is because the battle started a chain reaction of events which led Persia to become the most powerful state for the next quarter of a millennia.
+This is because the battle started a chain reaction of events which led Persia to become the most powerful state for the next quarter of a millennium.